Short Courses

 Length: 8 Hours

 Description: This eight-hour full-day course provides an introduction to the various components of an oil spill response.
-Attendees will learn about the chemical and physical properties of oil and its behavior when spilled into the marine environment.
-The course will consider the effects of oil on a variety of environmental and economic resources and how suitable contingency planning and command & control can alleviate potential damage.
-The various options available for response to oil at sea and on the shoreline will be considered with a discussion of waste disposal options and endpoints for the conclusion of the response.
-The course will conclude with an introduction to the factors contributing to the recovery of costs.
-The course will be interactive with attendees taking part in several exercises throughout the day to assist with understanding the topics presented.
+Through an interactive all-day tabletop exercise interspersed with a series of technical presentations, attendees will learn about the chemical and physical properties of oil, the effects of oil on environmental and economic resources, and techniques for responding to spills of oil at-sea and on the shoreline.
+Attendees will also gain an insight into the process for recovering costs following an oil spill.
+The course will be highly interactive, with attendees taking part in several exercises throughout the day to assist with understanding the topics presented, including an augmented reality (AR) experience to visualize and plan shoreline clean-up operations.
 This course will be taught in accord with the International Maritime Organization’s model course content.

 SC108: Basic Oil Spill Forecasting and Modeling